geralltf/squash_compiler/README.md

 Extended language constructs

 **In short:**
-Build a fully functional, self-contained C compiler (subset → extended C) with a focus on minimalism in C, complete with lexer, parser, AST, code generation, assembler, and PE executable builder, plus comprehensive feature support and test programs.
+Herein is a fully functional, self-contained C compiler (subset → extended C) with a focus on minimalism in C, complete with lexer, parser, AST, code generation, assembler, and PE executable builder, plus comprehensive feature support and test programs.

+-Gerallt.